DHTMLX/docs-suite/docs/grid/usage.md

 **Related sample**: [Grid.
 Edit the first cell](https://snippet.dhtmlx.com/pqbax5vs)

 To finish editing of a cell, use the [](grid/api/grid_editend_method.md) method.
-The method takes a *boolean* value as a parameter to define whether the edited data will be saved after the editing of a cell is complete (if *true*, the made changes won't be saved).
+The method takes a *boolean* parameter that defines whether Grid saves the edited data after editing is complete: if *true*, the changes aren't saved.

 ~~~jsx
 grid.editEnd(); // the edited data will be saved